justlostintime/gsh/manual.md

 Save the file to the provided file name and it will execute as soon as you save it.
 You may only edit the most recent lambda expression or logical code block.

-Let\'s change our mytest function to do something else.
+Let's change our mytest function to do something else.

 ```
    edit mytest
 ```
 Change the return line to

 ```
    return upper(msg) & "one more".
 ```
 Save it.
 It will compile but not run the function.

 Enter:

 ```
    ? mytest("this")        ' You should see '**THIS one more**
                            ' printed to the console.